Model Evaluation & Validation

 Business Decision Framework:

-Optimal Threshold Selection: Choose threshold that maximizes expected business value:
+Optimal Threshold Selection: Optimal Threshold Selection: Choose the probability threshold that maximizes expected business value

 Model Selection Criteria